 - Minced garlic

-- Water – I used vegetable broth for added flavor, either would work
+- Water – I use vegetable or chicken broth for added flavor, any would work

-- Small noodles – I used rotini but small/med. shells would work great too
+- Uncooked pasta – I used rotini but small/med. shells would work

-- Grated parmesan and/or romano cheese – I used a little of each
+- Grated parmesan cheeses and/or romano cheese – I used a little of each

 Ready to make a few other easy shrimp recipes once you’re done with this one?